 - e.
-Ensure that Dorridge station remains staffed and continues to enjoy high frequency direct services to Birmingham and London - f.
-Make KDBH's voice heard inside the West Midlands Combined Authority and other regional transport bodies. - g.
-Explore the possibility of KDBH hosting a pilot/trial of driverless vehicles e.g. for school run, or an "Uber" style on-demand taxi/bus service (could be useful for certain user groups such as pensioners.)
+Ensure that Dorridge station remains staffed and continues to enjoy high frequency direct services to Birmingham and London - Make KDBH's voice heard inside the West Midlands Combined Authority and other regional transport bodies. - g.
+Enable and encourage more sustainable travel, eg electric charging. - h.
+Explore the possibility of KDBH hosting a pilot/ trial of driverless vehicles e.g. for school run, or an "Uber" style on-demand taxi/bus service (could be useful for certain user groups such as pensioners.)